Complete this short form to download the PRPIL Information pack

 Your Mentor will already hold an Initial or Professional license and will be a teacher of high-quality standing who has received the support of your principal.
 Their role is to provide you with general support, guidance and feedback as needed.

 Your Mentor will participate in all 3-way meetings; will conduct 2 unannounced observations (virtual or in-person) including verbal and written feedback; will work with your Instructional Consultant to agree formative and summative ratings; and sign all required forms at the end of the program, assuming all parties agree that you should be endorsed for Initial licensure.

 NB: Mentors receive 20 PDP points on your completion of the program.

 Your Instructional Consultant trained by Class Measures will be an experienced educator and/or administrator with a minimum of three years teaching experience, and hold a Professional license in Massachusetts, at least a Master’s Degree and/or National Board Certification.
 They are there to observe a teacher’s ability to demonstrate competence in a selection of elements from the Professional Standards for Teachers using the Candidate for Assessment of Performance Process (CAP).

 Your Instructional Consultant and mentor will each observe you five times in your classroom, virtually or in person.
 Observations are one class period in length and are each based on specific standards based on the Candidate Assessment of Performance (CAP).

 The three Instructional Consultant observations are announced, and the mentor’s two observations are unannounced.

 All teachers in PRPIL are required to compile an ePortfolio of evidence demonstrating competence in a selection of elements from the professional standards for teachers.
-At the end of the program, your portfolio is submitted to Class Measures for review.
+At the end of the program, your ePortfolio is submitted to Class Measures via the portal for review.

 Most teachers complete the program in 4-6 months, but you can advance at your own pace